Advent of Code 2015 - Day 17 - No Such Thing as Too Much

 }

-With the ability to now determine all the possible subsets which sum to the given number we can answer the first part of today’s problem 🌟.
+With the ability to now determine all the possible subsets that sum to the given number, we can answer the first part of today’s problem 🌟.

 const part1 = (input: string): number =>